Coming soon

 Our view

-The VCTs are managed by a well-resourced team and have a long track record of meeting their dividend targets – although past performance is no guide to the future and dividends are not guaranteed.
-Access to support from the wider Mercia group may enhance deal flow and provides portfolio companies with greater potential liquidity through Mercia’s institutional funds.
+The VCTs continue to benefit from a well-resourced team with a long track record of successfully exiting investments – although past performance is no guide to the future.
+Access to support from the wider Mercia group may enhance deal flow and provide companies with greater potential liquidity through Mercia’s institutional funds.

-The Northern VCTs are among the longest-established VCTs, and remain a quality offering, in our view, that could appeal to those looking to add to their core VCT holdings.
-Experienced investors should form their own view.
+The Northern VCTs are among the longest-established VCTs, and remain a quality offering, in our view – you should form your own view.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
 You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
 The information on this webpage is a marketing communication.
 It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.